cleverlight/lightenna/_includes/presentations/2018-09-21-cloud-starter.md

 * Teach a person to ~~fish~~ mess around with Internet examples for hours on end...
 * Not comprehensive

+{% include svg.html svg="/assets/svg/cloud_starter_workstream.svg"  png="/assets/svg/cloud_starter_workstream.png" %}

+{% if include.pres %}Note: {% endif %}The diagram above shows the basic, secure Cloud environment we will automatically provision as part of this course.

-{% if include.pres %}Note: {% endif %}This course is about giving those unfamiliar with the tools a starting point.
+This course is about giving those unfamiliar with the tools a starting point.
 This is not a ground-up introduction of:
 + every single tool/language and
 + every single coding statement in